Captain Pugwash: Captain Pugwash

-The pompous but likeable captain of the Black Pig.
-Although he boasts of being the "bravest buccaneer", he is actually quite cowardly and stupid.
-His greed often gets him into trouble.
+The pompous and arrogant but likeable captain of the Black Pig.
+Although he boasts of being the "bravest buccaneer", he is actually quite cowardly and stupid; and his greed for money often gets him into trouble.
 Nevertheless, he usually wins the day – either with the help of Tom the Cabin Boy or by sheer luck.
 Despite being a pirate, he is rarely seen committing any acts of piracy.

 The Mate/Master Mate/Mr. Mate

 A somewhat dopey character, who has a tendency to use malapropisms and to mispronounce common words.
 He has a teddy bear in his bunk and is quite mild-mannered.
 It is not entirely clear why he is the mate, as he does not appear to have any authority over the rest of the crew.
 He was present in the first ever Pugwash story, in which he was depicted as being constantly sleepy.
 Pugwash's adenoidal pronunciation of Master Mate's name appears to be the main source of the urban legend about characters' sexually suggestive names.